tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

   MongoDB is employed for unstructured data storage, such as product information and user reviews, providing a flexible and scalable NoSQL solution.

 - **Redis:**
   Redis acts as a caching solution to alleviate load on MySQL and MongoDB, accelerating data access and reducing the number of database queries.
-It supports publisher-subscriber patterns for real-time inter-service communication.

 - **AWS S3:**
   AWS S3 is utilized for storing large volumes of unstructured data (e.g., images and videos), providing a highly durable and scalable storage solution.